cakebatterandsprinkles/portfolio-gatsby/src/posts/23-format_wars.md

 PNG's are optimized for the screen and don't do well with the CMYK color space, so it is not recommended to be used in printed media.
 JPEG and TIFF formats work better if the image is going to be printed.
 So we can safely say that JPEG is better for distributing (as it has a much smaller size), and PNG is better for storing and editing (as it is lossless).

 ▶ **[TIFF/TIF:](https://en.wikipedia.org/wiki/TIFF)** TIFF (short for Tag Image File Format) is a lossless raster format.
 It is not widely supported by web browsers which limits its use in webpages, however, it is useful if you want to print or scan high-quality photographic images.
 It is also a safe choice for saving scientific images, where high-quality is also needed.
 The 'tagged' part is also useful in this case, as microscopy systems tend to populate the tags with useful metadata, such as the used objective, exposure and binning.
-TIFF also supports layers.
+TIFF also supports layers and has a transparency channel.

 ▶ **[RAW:](https://en.wikipedia.org/wiki/Raw_image_format)** A raw image is the unprocessed and uncompressed data captured by a digital camera or another sensor (like a scanner).
 Raw isn't an image format by it's own, but a group name for some image formats, such as CRW (Canon), NEF (Nikon), and DNG (Adobe).
 A raw image is at the highest quality possible (which is great for editing), but it cannot be used for the web or printed without being compressed in some way.

 ▶ **[EXIF:](https://en.wikipedia.org/wiki/Exif)** EXIF (short for Exchangeable image file format) is mainly used to save the metadata tags, that includes date and time information, camera settings, a thumbnail of the picture, and other things that is related to a photographic image.

-Raster graphic editors also have their own file formats that allows data to be saved in different layers.
+Raster graphic editors also have their native file formats that allows data to be saved in different layers.
 Popular ones are: **PSD** (Adobe PhotoShop Document), **AFPhoto** (short for Affinity Photo Document), **CPT** (Corel Photo Paint), **KRA** (Krita) and **XCF** (eXperimental Computing Facility format, native GIMP format).
 These files can be used by their individual softwares to compose a final, compressed image with a web or print friendly format, but these are not usable themselves in neither printed nor digital media.

 **Vector Formats:**